-$S - \langle \text{right} \rangle$
+$S-\langle \mathrm{right} \rangle$

-S-(eft) Select the following/preceding TODO state, similar to cycling.
-Mostly useful if more than two TODO states are possible (see Section 5.2 [TODO extensions], page 31).
+- S-(left) Select the following/preceding TODO state, similar to cycling.
+Mostly useful if more than two TODO states are possible (see Section 5.2 [TODO extensions], page 31). - C-c C-c Use the fast tag interface to quickly and directly select a specific TODO state.
+For this you need to assign keys to TODO state, like this: